 Thyroid parenchymal expansion can result from diffuse enlargement or infiltration of the thyroid gland or from the presence of one or more thyroid nodules.
 A thyroid nodule is a discrete lesion distinct from the surrounding thyroid parenchyma.
 Enlargement of other nearby anatomical structures, such as the parathyroid glands or regional lymph nodes, as well as branchial cleft and thyroglossal duct cysts, may sometimes be confused with thyroid nodules.
 Thyroid nodules may be palpable at presentation or may be incidentally detected during an imaging procedure (40% are self-identified, 30% are physician-identified, and 30% are incidentally discovered on imaging ).
 Incidental detection, in addition to the use of thyroid ultrasonography for surveillance, is thought to be behind an increased reported incidence of thyroid cancers throughout the industrialised world.
 Thyroid ultrasonography and autopsy studies detect nodules in over half of the general population by the fifth or sixth decades of life.

 Based upon experience in Japan, there is a movement to offer observation of thyroid nodules (biopsy-proven papillary cancers or ultrasonographically suspicious nodules prior to biopsy) to selected patients pending tumour/neck ultrasound characteristics (e.g., primary tumour size and location within the thyroid), individual circumstance (e.g., willingness to accept surveillance, age, comorbid conditions), and the experience of the multidisciplinary clinical team.
+One way to avoid observing known microcarcinomas is to use restraint in biopsying lesions less than 1 cm in diameter.

 Surgical Affairs Committee